 For keynote speeches, spotlight interpreters so that the sign language or foreign language interpreters show up as one of the prioritized videos in the video carousel.
 Participants can click on the interpreter's individual video to view in the full screen mode.

-The Follow feature is great for introducing participants to a Space.
-This may be especially helpful for guests who are neurodivergent, deaf, or blind/low vision so that leaders can navigate them through the Space.
+The Request to Lead and Follow features are great for introducing guests to a Space.
+Request to Lead allows you to ask to lead another person.
+If they accept, their character will automatically find you in the Space and will attach to you.
+This means the person you're leading does not need to navigate at all, and your audio and video will remain connected.
+Similarly, the Follow feature lets a person attach to someone and follow them through the Space without navigating.
+These features may be especially helpful for guests who are neurodivergent, deaf, or blind/low vision so that leaders can lead them through the Space.
 If an interpreter follows a signing deaf participant, they can use their hands to sign instead of focusing on the keyboard to navigate.

 Some users, especially those with low vision, may prefer to view a zoomed-in version of the map.
 In the Bottom Command Bar, advise guests to click their name and open their User/Video Preferences.
 From Space preferences, they can disable Smart Zoom.
 They can then choose to incrementally zoom into the map.

-The latest Chrome update now natively supports live captioning of audio streams, which WebRTC connects to automatically, so you can have live captioning for other people's audio in Gather!
-In the top right of your Chrome navigation menu, click the three lines next to the musical note.
+In Chrome, in the top right the Chrome navigation menu, click the three lines next to the musical note.
 A pop-up window shows the name of the site.
 At the bottom of the pop-up, a toggle switch can be turned on to enable Live Captioning (in English only).

 Note: Read more about the tool on Google's blog.

 At the bottom of your Gather Space, you will see a live captioning of all audio input.
 Some of the tools listed below offer additional captioning support.